sayedsarkar/sayedsarkar.github.io/_posts/2019-01-03-case-taking-form.md

 ---
-title: Case taking form for online doctor consultation
+title: Case Taking Form for Online Doctor Consultation
-description: These questions of Case taking form for online doctor consultation are designed to get the following information from the patient
+description: These questions of case taking form for online doctor consultation are designed to get the following information from the patient
 ---
 <p>These questions of Case taking form for online doctor consultation are designed to get the following information from the patient,</p>
 <h2>What to expect from the answers of case taking form</h2>